DevExpress/dotnet-eud/interface-elements-for-web/articles/spreadsheet/data-presentation/filtering.md

 title: Filtering
 ---
 # Filtering
-Use commands in the **Data** tab's **Sort & Filter** group to activate filtering, reapply a filter, or remove all filters in a worksheet.
+Use commands in the **Data** tab's **Sort & Filter** group to activate filtering, reapply a filter, or remove all the filters in a worksheet.

 ![EUD_ASPxSpreadsheet_DataMenu](../../../images/img26346.png)

 Select a table and click the **Filter** button to enable filtering.
-Click the arrow in a column's header to apply a filter for the column.
+Click the arrow in a column's header to apply a filter to the column.

 ## Apply a Filter